sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Claim.md

 int32 count
 ```

-Maximum number of Identity Providers to return.
+Maximum number of identity providers to return.

 ### Security